3liz/qjazz/python_modules/py-qgis-processes/doc/standards.rst

 In the example above we have used the keyword :code:`format` in the geojson schema description.

-The :code:`format` keyword is used for providing additonal semantic context that can aid the interpretetation and validation of process input or output in an :code:`execute` request.
+The :code:`format` keyword is used for providing additonal semantic context that can help the interpretation and validation of process input or output in an :code:`execute` request.

 While the JsonSchema specification use the :code:`format` keyword for strings only, the OGC standards extend its usage to any object.